Why do cats get dandruff?

 - problems with the genitourinary system;

-- disease of the internal organs;
+- disease of internal organs;

 - thyroid disease;

-A cat has dandruff at the tail
+The cat has dandruff on its tail

-Treating dandruff in cats
+Treatment of dandruff in cats

 To prevent your animal from suffering from dandruff, follow a few rules: